uwplse/coq-change-analytics/README.md

 Require Import Analytical.Analytics.
 ```
 to the beginning of your [coqrc](https://coq.inria.fr/refman/practical-tools/coq-commands.html#by-resource-file) resource file
+(creating one if it does not exist).

+By default, `coq_makefile` disables the flag that loads your coqrc resource file during compilation passes.
+Thus, inside of the projects you develop during your time using the plugin, if you use `coq_makefile`,
+please overwrite `COQFLAGS` in your `[MakefileName].conf` file so that it does not include the `-q` option.

-(creating one if it does not exist), then go on with your proof development as you normally would.
+Then go on with your proof development as you normally would.

 # Reanswering Profile Questions